With Mideast in turmoil, Palestinians feel less backing

 “Everywhere I go the talk of people during Eid visits is Gaza where people say: ‘God be with Hamas and the resistance’,” said Khalil Khaleyleh, a Jordanian businessman, referring to this week’s Eid al-Fitr Muslim festival marking the end of the fasting month of Ramadan.

-“Because Gaza has been let down by Arab (leaders), this has made people sympathize with Hamas,” he said.
+“Because Gaza has been let down by Arab (leaders), this has made people sympathise with Hamas,” he said.

 Ali Mohammed, a 35-year old banker from Bahrain, said: The pictures of the dead children that we see everyday are devastating.
 I don’t understand what the Arab world is waiting for.”